Font management tools

 There are some excellent reviews on the web that compare various font management programs.

-- For all platforms: Best Font Manager Software Comparisons and Reviews (2011)
+- If you’re running an older system: Best Font Manager Software Comparisons and Reviews (2011)

 All great and so on, but what if I don’t want the fonts I use in other programs (like Paint Shop Pro)